 - Work in a job that’s mentally demanding?
 You might prefer exercise that doesn’t involve a lot of thinking such as cycling or swimming (find a heated pool)

 - Need to blow off some steam?
 Racket sports or boxing might be just the thing you need

 - Rather be socialising?
 Join a team sport or invite your friends to come on a walk with you rather than catching up for coffee

 - Like a bit of competition?
 If team sport is not an option, try logging your workouts with an app.
 Create goals based on the progress you want to make, or the distance you want to walk each week to keep you focused.

 - Keen for some time alone?
 Jogging or walking is the perfect exercise for some downtime

 - Perhaps you’re the creative type?
 Dance, yoga or tai chi might be more your style

-Whatever exercise you choose, if it’s something you enjoy, you will be more likely to stay motivated when the days are shorter and colder.
+Whatever you choose, if it’s something you enjoy, you will be more likely to stay motivated to exercise when the days are shorter and colder.